marcastro15/Security-Surface-Company-Profiling/README.md

 - pip3 install pytest
 - pip3 install numpy
 - pip3 install matplotlib (plotting)
-    + Test Installation in the command line
+    + Test Installation in the command line.
+The file is included in this tutorial
-        - import matplotlib
-        - matplotlib.test()
+        - ./test_mathplot_installation.py
 - pip3 install pyx (graphs)

 Note: This program is tested in Ubuntu environment using python 3 version. "pip3" command will install the library within the python 3's domain.